marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

 ## Aimbot Neural Network &#x1F537;
+* Trained by neural network (NN)
+* **Customizable predictions and dynamic speed settings**
 * Colored models
-* B00m-h3adsh0t!
-Engine-Aim:
+* Engine-Aim:
-  * Hook into the half-life game engine - uses the ACTUAL game data to auto-aim
+  * Hook into the half-life game engine - uses ACTUAL game data to auto-aim without altering gaming files
-  * Very dynamic and customizable
-  * Positive virus
-  * Does not alter gaming files
   * Modifies memory of RAM half-life runs on
   * Gathers information from current game and pixel location
-* Trained by neural network (NN)
-* **Customizable predictions and speed settings**
 * Select which FPS game you will use (Fortnite/CombatArms/League_of_Legends)